 - We also hope that it will help students with their time management and organizational skills by prioritizing assignments.

 In addition to their classmates, students make strong friendships through the afternoon programs and clubs in which they participate.
 These friendships often span grades and the Middle and Upper Schools.
-Encourage your child to be involved at school, to attend weekend activities, arts, and athletics events.
+Encourage your child to be involved at school, and to attend arts and athletics events.
 If you are a day family or live in driving distance, persuade your child to invite a friend to spend a weekend day or a night with your family.
 Ask your child to invite an international student to spend the holidays with your family.
+If your child is an Upper School student, day or boarding, encourage them to participate in Weekend Activities.

 Your child benefits from having classmates from across the country and around the world, but it can sometimes present a challenge for getting to know their friends and their friend’s parents.
 If you live nearby or are coming to visit, plan to attend events on campus and athletic contests.
 Volunteer to help with on-campus activities like assisting with the concession stand and SAS Fund phonathons or off-campus as a parent admissions ambassador.
 Offer to host a gathering for SAS in your home or hometown, a great way to get to know current families, alumni, and prospective families in your area.